developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 16/README.md

 - We need to extract the errors, it can be possible that multiple fields have different error messages.

-# 65. Bean Validation for List Field using @NotBlank Annotation
+# Bean Validation for List Field using @NotBlank Annotation.

 - List is having **bean validator** inside.
 `private List<@NotBlank(message = "movieInfo.cast must be present") String> cast;`